CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 ### Why aren't fecal coliforms or total coliforms used in this dashboard?

-Fecal coliforms and total coliforms are older indicators that have been largely replaced by E. coli and enterococcus for assessing recreational water quality.
-E. coli is a more specific indicator of fecal contamination from warm-blooded animals, and so is here used for freshwater sites, while enterococcus is particularly useful for marine and estuarine waters.
-Both E. coli and enterococcus have been shown to correlate better with the presence of pathogens that can cause illness in humans, making them more reliable indicators for protecting public health in recreational waters.
-See
+Fecal coliforms and total coliforms are frequently used as indicators of water quality, but have been largely replaced by E. coli and enterococcus for assessing recreational water quality by the U.S. Environmental Protection Agency (EPA).
+Both E. coli and enterococcus have been shown to correlate better with the presence of pathogens that can cause illness in humans than metrics like fecal coliforms and total coliforms, according to

 ### What do the safety thresholds mean for health?